jotaoncode/frontend-nanodegree-arcade-game/README.md

 ## Installation

-All you need to play the game is have the correct ambient to publish everything requested from the file index.html, and then run in the browser.
+All you need to play the game is have the correct ambient to publish everything requested from the file index.html.

-To serve files there are several options, nodejs / python / IIS or Apache.
+To serve files there are several options, nodejs / python / IIS or Apache...  and many others.

-This is an Apache configuration to serve the game, so you can see the game accesing to browser localhost.
+This is an Apache configuration to serve the game.

-#### Example for Linux Ubuntu:
+#### Example for Apache installation in Linux Ubuntu:
 You can setup your Apache server like this example to serve the game.

 Values between [] are values you have to complete.